-- The trademark can be removed from the registry on the grounds of no use as explained below –
+- The trademark can be removed from the registry on the grounds of non-use as explained below –

-- There is no bona fide use of the trademark from a date three months prior to the date of application up to a continuous period of five years from the date on which trademark is actually registered.
+- Not using a registered trademark for a continuous period of five years from the date on which the trademark is actually registered.

-- The trademark can be removed from the registry in case of non-payment of the prescribed fees.
+- The trademark may be removed from the trademark registry in case of non-payment of the prescribed renewal fees.

-- An application for removal of a collective trademark from the register has to be made in the format prescribed by the trademark laws of India
+- An application for the removal of a collective trademark from the register has to be made in the format prescribed by the trademark laws of India

-- The application (for removal) in the prescribed format is to be accompanied by a statement mentioning the nature of applicant’s interest; the facts of the case and the relief sought.
+- The application (for removal) in the prescribed format is to be accompanied by a statement mentioning the nature of the applicant’s interest; the facts of the case and the relief sought.

-- In case there are registered users, the application is to be accompanied by as many copies thereof as there are registered users.
+- In the case of multiple registered users, the application is to be accompanied by as many copies thereof as there are registered users.

-- If the application is filed by the person not being a registered proprietor of the trademark, then such application shall be left at the trademark registry.
+- If the application is filed by a person and not a registered proprietor of the trademark, then such application shall be left in the trademark registry.

 Rectification of Trademark

-- The application for rectification can be filed with the registrar or with the IPAB (i.e. Intellectual Property Appellate Board).
+- The application for rectification can be filed with the registrar,

-- An applicant is required to file an application in Form TM-26 (Application for rectification of the register).
+- An applicant is required to file an application in Form TM-O (Application for rectification of the register).

-- Along with the application, the applicant is required to submit the case statement (i.e. statement of grounds).
+- Along with the application, the applicant is required to submit, statement of the case (i.e. statement of grounds).

-- The applicant is also required to submit all the supporting evidence.
+- The applicant is also required to submit necessary and acceptable supporting evidence.